Below are some frequently asked questions that we receive at Mountainfilm.

-Note: Most of the specific questions about fees, deadlines, process and method for submitting to Mountainfilm in Telluride are listed on our website on the Submit a Film page.
+Note: Most of the specific questions about fees, deadlines, process and method for submitting to Mountainfilm are listed on our website on the Submit a Film page.

 Q) Is my film a good fit for your festival?

 A) Mountainfilm focuses mainly on documentary films (though we sometimes screen narratives, both short and feature length) in the broad categories of adventure, environment and culture.
-While mountain life is certainly part of our programming, we also have a lot of work that is eclectic and often view “mountain” as a metaphor for challenge.
-Just because your film doesn’t have a mountain in it, doesn’t mean that it won’t work in our programming.
+While mountain life is certainly part of our programming, we also include an eclectic mix of films that celebrate indomitable spirit.
+Just because your film doesn’t include a mountain doesn’t mean that it won’t work in our programming.

 Q) What happens to my film after it is submitted?

-A) At Mountainfilm, films are regularly processed in the office and sent to our screening committee.
-Each film is viewed by at least two screening committee members, at a minimum, and if they say yes, it makes its way to the festival director, who will screen it and decide if it belongs in the final program.
+A) At Mountainfilm, films are processed in the office and sent to our screening committee.
+Each film is viewed by at least two screening committee members, and if approved it makes its way to the festival director, who decides if it belongs in the final program.